asafdav/ng-clip/README.md

-ng-clip - Copy to clipboard using AngularJS
+ngClip - Copy to clipboard using AngularJS
 =======

 An AngularJS simple directive that uses ZeroClipboard and updates the user's clipboard.